elie22/Getting-CleaningData/CodeBook.md

 * 'test/X_test.txt': Test set.
 * 'test/y_test.txt': Test labels.
 * 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is form 1 to 30.
-* `'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.`

 ---
 * 'train/X_train.txt': Training set.
 * 'train/y_train.txt': Training labels.
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+Its range is form 1 to 30.
 ---
 * 'features.txt': List of all features.
 ---